 The story goes that Ravana went to visit Lord Shiva and to impress his mother by moving the Kailash Parvat (Mount Kailash) to Lanka.
 Nandi, the vehicle of Shiva, refused to let Ravana in.
 He got annoyed and started teasing Nandi.
 Nandi, in turn, got annoyed and cursed Ravana that Lanka would be destroyed by a monkey.

 Ravana attempted to uproot and move the mountain on a whim to show Nandi his love for Shiva.
-As he lifted up the mountain, Shiva was angered by his arrogance and pushed it back down, trapping Ravana under the mighty mountain.
+When the demon king attempted to lift Mount Kailas, Shiva became furious due to his arrogance.
+As a result, Shiva pushed the mountain back down and trapped Ravana underneath it.

 Ravana had torn off one of his own arms and made a musical instrument, ripping out sinews to form the strings.
-He used the newly invented Ravanhattha to sing the praises of Shiva, creating music of such beauty that Shiva wept and forgave him.
-Such was his faith and respect for his mother as well as Shiva.
+Using the newly invented Ravanhattha, Ravana sang praises of Shiva with such beautiful music that it touched Shiva’s heart.
+The divine music moved Shiva to tears, and he forgave Ravana for his previous arrogance and granted him blessings.

 Ravana had six brothers.